chewie625/text-reader-extension/README.md

 - Visual feedback when text is being read
 - Automatically selects the best available voice
 - Works on any website
+- **Stop reading instantly by pressing the Delete key**
+- Context menu item "Stop Reading" is only enabled while reading

 ## Installation